babashka/cli/README.md

 `:no-doc` subcommand or option is hidden.
 Options that already appeared are filtered out of later suggestions, except repeatable options, e.g. `:coerce [:string]`.

-Now the istructions to enable auto-completions in your shell.
+Now the instructions to enable auto-completions in your shell.

 ### Bash